-Sharing Fun Christmas Facts
+Sharing fun Christmas facts

 Did you know that Christmas was not actually accepted in the United States until the early 1800s.
 And Franklin Pierce was the first US President to place a Christmas tree in the White House back in the mid 1850’s.
 I wonder if he had a cat or a dog or both to share his new holiday scene?
 This day that is celebrated around the world was not recognized in the United States until the 1830’s.